bbdaniels/beginner-training/README.md

 # beginner-training

+## Some details
-This is the beginner training for GitHub repos
+This is the beginner training for GitHub repos.

+## More details
+Add some more content to the description.